programminghistorian/jekyll/en/lessons/gravity-model.md

 {% include figure.html filename="figure7.png" caption="Figure 7: Number of Vagrants plotted against population at origin (left), and natural log of population of origin (right) with a simple regression line overlayed on both.
 Note the stronger relationship between the two variables visible on the second graph." %}

-Because this is the case with this *particular* data (your own data in a similar type of study may not follow this pattern), the formula was adjusted to use the naturally logged versions of these two variables, resulting in the FINAL formula used in the gravity model (Figure 8).
+Because this is the case with this *particular* data (your own data in a similar type of study may not follow this pattern), the formula was adjusted to use the naturally logged versions of these two variables, resulting in the final formula used in the gravity model (Figure 8).
 We could not possibly have known about the need for this adjustment until after we had collected our variable data:

 {% include figure.html filename="figure8.png" caption="Figure 8: The final gravity model formula broken down by steps and colour-coded.
 Elements in black are mathematical operations.
 Elements in Blue represent our variables, which we have just gathered (Step 1).
 Elements in Red represent the weightings of each variable, which we must calculate (Step 2), and the Element in Orange is the final estimate of vagrants from that county, which we can calculate once we have the other information (Step 3)." %}